vapoursynth/vapoursynth/doc/pythonreference.rst

       The number of frames in the clip.

+   .. py:attribute:: fps

+      The framerate represented as a *Fraction*.
+It is 0/1 when the clip has a variable framerate.

    .. py:attribute:: fps_num

+      Deprecated, use *fps.numerator* instead

       The numerator of the framerate.
 If the clip has variable framerate, the value will be 0.

    .. py:attribute:: fps_den

+      Deprecated, use *fps.denominator* instead

       The denominator of the framerate.
 If the clip has variable framerate, the value will be 0.